 - Copy of Transcript (12 Early Childhood Education (ECE) units) OR Other (Child Development teaching permit) OR Other (Proof of BA/BS in Child Development)

 - Credential Copy (Copy of all current valid credentials from CTC website (print information from each individual credential screen then scan and upload - do not use the email documents option as it does not contain all the needed information))

 - English Learner Authorization (CLAD/BCLAD/EL/ELA/SDAIE or equivalent is required.)

 - Letter(s) of Recommendation (Two (2) Letters of Recommendations - Letters must be signed.)

 Candidates with out of state credentials may be considered.
 For more information obtaining a California teaching credential, contact the California Commission on Teacher Credentialing at firstname.lastname@example.org.

 The Elk Grove Unified School District (hereinafter EGUSD) desires to provide a positive work environment where employees and job applicants are free from harassment and are assured of equal access and opportunities in accordance with law.
-EGUSD prohibits any district employee from harassing or discriminating against any other district employee or job applicant on the basis of the person's actual or perceived race, religion, color, national origin, immigration status, ancestry, age, marital status, pregnancy, physical or mental disability, medical condition, genetic information, military or veteran status, gender, gender identity, gender expression, sex, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics.
+EGUSD prohibits any district employee from harassing or discriminating against any other district employee or job applicant on the basis of the person's actual or perceived race, religion, color, national origin, ancestry, age, marital status, pregnancy, physical or mental disability, medical condition, genetic information, military or veteran status, gender, gender identity, gender expression, sex, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics.
 No person should be denied employment solely because of any impairment which is unrelated to the ability to engage in activities involved in the position(s) or program for which application has been made.
 If you need a reasonable accommodation to participate in the hiring process, EGUSD will provide you with one upon notice.